HazyResearch/deepdive/doc/doc/advanced/performance.md

 system.
 The following sections show how to tune different parameters to obtain better performances.

-### <a name="parallelgrounding" href="#"></a> Parallel grounding
-[Grounding](../basics/overview.html#grounding) is the process of building the factor graph.
-If you are using Greenplum, you can enable parallel grounding to speed up the grounding phase, which makes use of Greenplum's parallel file system (gpfdist).
-To use parallel grounding, first make sure that Greenplum's file system server `gpfdist` is running locally, i.e., on the machine where you will run the DeepDive applications.
-If it is not running, you can use the following command to start gpfdist

-    gpfdist -d [directory] -p [port] &

-where you specify the directory for storing the files and the HTTP port to run on.
-The directory should be an **empty directory** since DeepDive will clean up this directory or overwrite files.
-Then, in `deepdive.conf`, specify the gpfdist settings in the `deepdive.db.default` as follows

-    db.default {
-      gphost   : [host of gpfdist]
-      gpport   : [port of gpfdist]
-      gppath   : [**absolute path** of gpfdist directory] }

-where gphost, gpport, gppath are the host, port, and absolute path gpfdist is running on (specified when starting gpfdist server).

-Finally, tell DeepDive to use parallel grounding by adding the following to `deepdive.conf`:

-    inference.parallel_grounding: true

 ### Setting extractor parallelism and batch sizes

 For `json_extracor` and `tsv_extractor`, you can execute multiple copies of an extractor in parallel using the